WillTheFarmer/apache-logs-to-mysql/.github/README.md

 4 LogFormats & 2 ErrorLogFormats can be loaded and 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.

 Database system designed to accommodate unlimited domains.
-Easy installation steps below.
+Step-by-step guide for easy installation below.

 Web interface with Drill Down Capability and [apache/echarts](https://github.com/apache/echarts) Log Visualization integration in development.
 It will be released in separate repository.
 ## Entity Relationship Diagram of apache_logs schema tables